WGXA: As a primary ABC affiliate

 While Russell-Rowe hoped to name the station WROW in honor of the deceased Rowe, the first call letters on the construction permit were WWLG.
 This was soon dropped in favor of WGXA, which was easier to say and, according to general manager Ken Gerdes, "represent[ed] the crossroads of Middle Georgia".
 The station purchased the former site of the Brown Hotel in downtown Macon, while a tower was erected on the Cochran Short Route, near the other TV transmission facilities for the Macon area.
 While WGXA made its on-air debut on April 21, 1982, it was nowhere near fully ready.
 The studio was unlit; equipment was still in boxes, while other components had not yet arrived.
 Local commercials had to be edited in Atlanta or Columbus.
 The first local newscast did not air until October 18, six months later.
 With Rowe deceased, the owners of the station were Russell; real estate broker James Coclin; longtime Georgia broadcaster Don Elliot Heald, who had retired from WSB-TV in 1980; and M. B. "Bud" Seretean, former owner of the Atlanta Hawks.

-In Macon's television ratings, WGXA established itself as the second station, far behind the commanding audience shares that WMAZ held for news and entertainment programming but slightly ahead of WMGT (the renamed WCWB-TV).
+In 1983, the station's first year on the air, channel 24 established itself in second place in Macon's television ratings.
+While it did not come close to approaching the commanding audience shares that WMAZ held for news and entertainment programming—each of WMAZ's newscasts attracted over half the audience—channel 24 was still slightly ahead of WMGT (the renamed WCWB-TV).